felipedfe/rosa-lux-game/README.md

 # Rosa Lux — Mini Escape Room

-A mobile-first interactive mini escape room built for the **Rosa Luxemburg Foundation** (Fundação Rosa Luxemburgo).
+A mobile-first interactive mini escape room built for the **Rosa Luxemburg Foundation** (Fundação Rosa Luxemburgo - https://rosalux.org.br/).
 The game works as a narrative experience disguised as a puzzle.
 Players explore three connected rooms, interact with objects, and uncover quotes and clues tied to Rosa Luxemburg's legacy.

 <!-- screenshot or cover image here -->